dotabod/slarkbot/README.md

 - `POSTGRES_USER` :: User name for the dockerized postgres instance
 - `POSTGRES_PASSWORD` :: Password for the dockerized postgres instance
 - `POSTGRES_DB` :: Name of the dockerized postgres database
+- `POSTGRES_HOST` :: Hostname of the dockerized postgres instance
 - `SLARKBOT_VERSION` :: The current semantic version of slarkbot

 ## Running the Database